 Our programs fall into one of three categories – Classes, Outreach and Opportunities.
 Classes are at the heart of our approach with seven levels of positive, developmentally appropriate life skills curriculum that youth are encouraged to experience from 1st through 12th grade.
 The Outreach program, DRIVE, is very activity-based and modeled after the same life skills curriculum as classes and is delivered by educators both in- and after-school.
 Finally, Opportunities afford participants a wide variety of life and golf experiences and financial and other resources for their long-term success.
 Learn more on our Youth Programs page.

-In 2016, we served over 1,200 youth on the golf course and introduced the sport of golf to over 6,000 youth at schools and community events.
-Our programs have reached over 55,000 young people since 2005.
+Our goal is to teach our life skills curriculum to over 1,200 youth on the golf course and 6,000 youth in schools and in the community in 2018.
+Our programs have reached over 60,000 young people since 2005.

 Learn Even More

-You may learn more about us by visiting pages throughout this web site or reading our 2015 Review, Strategic Plan 2017-2020, or Parents’ Guide, which includes detailed info our curriculum, approach, outreach, and much more.
+You may learn more about us by reading our Parents’ Guide, which includes detailed info about our curriculum, approach and much more.

 There are several ways to get started with us.
 Learn more about us by viewing the video to the left, reading the sections at the bottom of this page, or beginning with one of the shaded sections here.

 We have a wide variety of sponsorship opportunities for corporations.
 Annual sponsors receive universal recognition whereas event and program sponsors receive specific recognition.
 Participation in all events is sold separately.
-Visit our Sponsorship page for more details or contact George Maxe at email@example.com or 408-288-2937.
+Visit our Sponsorship page for more details or contact Judy Dixon at email@example.com or 408-508-4881.

 Attend One of Our Fundraising Events